smit8648/GDES2342-Resume/README.md

-# GDES2342-Resume
+# Resume
-Resume for Graphic Design 2342
+Resume for Parker Smith